Frequently Asked Questions

 While the noise is occurring, call the San Diego Police Department non-emergency number at (619) 531-2000 or (858) 484-3154.
 If the noise has ceased by the time the officers arrive, then they cannot take enforcement action unless you are willing to sign a complaint.
 If you are experiencing an ongoing conflict with your neighbors, mediation is an alternative solution.
 In mediation, disputing parties meet with trained, impartial mediators to resolve their problems.
 Neighbors interested in mediation should contact the National Conflict Resolution Center at (619) 238-2400.

 The San Diego Police Department does not respond to calls about barking dogs.
-Instead, complainants should contact City of San Diego Neighborhood Code Compliance at (619) 236-5500.
+Instead, complainants should contact City of San Diego Code Enforcement at (619) 236-5500.
 Also, complainants can try mediation through the National Conflict Resolution Center at (619) 238-2400.

 Call the San Diego County Department of Animal Control 24-hour emergency number, (619) 236-2341, to report incidents involving animals that threaten public health and safety.
 For lost or found animals that do not pose an immediate threat, call (619) 236-4250 during normal business hours.